Hardik Pandya: Domestic career

 Pandya has been playing for the Baroda since 2013.
-He played a vital role in helping Baroda win the Syed Mushtaq Ali Trophy in the 2013–14 season.
-In January 2016, he slammed eight sixes during his innings of 86 not out, to guide Baroda to a six-wicket win over Vidarbha in the Syed Mushtaq Ali Trophy.
+He played a vital role in helping the Baroda win the Syed Mushtaq Ali Trophy in the 2013–14 season.
+In January 2016, he slammed eight sixes during his innings of 86 not out to guide Baroda to a six-wicket victory over Vidarbha in the Syed Mushtaq Ali Trophy.

 Indian Premier League

 Pandya played for the Mumbai Indians in the IPL from 2015 to 2021.
 Against the Kolkata Knight Riders, in a must-win match for Mumbai Indians to remain in the playoff race, he scored 61 runs off 31 balls to take the match, earning him his second man of the match award of the 2015 season.

 Ahead of the IPL 2022 mega auction, Pandya was released by the Mumbai Indians.
 He was then drafted by the new Ahmedabad-based franchise, Gujarat Titans, and named captain of the team.
-He led Gujarat to their maiden IPL title in 2022, becoming the first captain after Shane Warne in 2008 to lead a team to the title in its first year.
-In the IPL 2023 Pandya again led Gujarat Titans to their second consecutive final but lost to Chennai Super Kings by five wickets through DLS method.
+He led Gujarat to their maiden IPL title in 2022, becoming the first captain after Shane Warne in 2008 to lead a team to the title in its debut season.
+In IPL 2023 Pandya again led Gujarat Titans to their second consecutive final but lost to Chennai Super Kings by five wickets through DLS method.

 Return to Mumbai Indians: IPL 2024

 In November 2023, Pandya returned to the Mumbai Indians after two seasons with the Gujarat Titans in an all-cash trade deal which involved Cameron Green being traded from the Mumbai Indians to Royal Challengers Bengaluru.
-Pandya was later named captain of the side, replacing Rohit Sharma, a decision that drew criticism from the home crowd, who booed Pandya during the 2024 season.
+Pandya was later named captain of the team, replacing Rohit Sharma, a decision that drew criticism from the home crowd, who booed Pandya during the 2024 season.
 Under Pandya's captaincy, Mumbai Indians ran an unsuccessful campaign in 2024, failing to qualify for the playoffs and finishing last in the league stage with 4 wins in 14 games.
-Pandya scored 216 runs batting at various positions between 4-8, at an average of 18.00.
+Pandya scored 216 runs batting at various positions between 4–8, at an average of 18.00.
 With the ball, he took 11 wickets with an economy of 10.75.